cysouw/diathesis/text/c07_participle.md

 ::: ex
 a.
 Das Desaster begründet die Hoffnung.
 b.
-Im Desaster liegt immmer auch die Hoffnung begründet.
+Im Desaster liegt immer auch die Hoffnung begründet.
 c.
 Die Hoffnung liegt darin begründet, dass ...

 Most examples with a finite verb *liegen* and a participle have a different structure, like [@next].
 In these examples the verb *liegen* has the literal meaning 'to lie' and the participle is a adverbial secondary predicate (see [@sec:participles-secondary-predicates]).